documentationfor yFiles for HTML 3.0.0.1

 }

-The port owner’s lookup has to be modified to return an instance of this provider.
-You can do this using a NodeDecorator (or EdgeDecorator in case of edge to edge connections):
+The port owner’s lookup must be modified to return an instance of this provider.
+You can do this using a NodeDecorator (or EdgeDecorator in the case of edge-to-edge connections):

 (node) => new SameTagPortCandidateProvider(node)